Monday, July 27, 2020

 The goal of this campaign was to play up all the way from level one to twenty.
 We did use milestone XP instead of awarding XP for killing monsters.
 This avoided bookkeeping and boring combat just to get the XP.
 You can read the full account of the campaign (in German, start with the oldest post).
 Here is a nice in depth review on the advantages of either approach.

-For a campaign that goes all the way to 20, you need a story arc that is on the level of "Save the World" so the powerful arch-fiends, liches and elder dragons you later will need to throw at the PCs to challenge them have a reason to care.
-I found from earlier campaigns that a bait an switch in the middle of the campaign after the first campaign arc ends does not work well.
+For a campaign that goes all the way to 20, you need a story arc that is on the level of "Save the World" so the powerful arch-fiends, liches and elder dragons you later will need to throw at the PCs have a reason to care.
+I found from earlier campaigns that a bait-and-switch in the middle of the campaign after the first campaign arc ends does not work as well.

 "Canon Hazen" is licensed under CC-BY 4.0

-To put time pressure on the campaign, the cultists summon one more prince each full moon, and when all four are summoned the world will end.
-The PCs learned about the moon being chained and time running out in dreams their Moon Druid had.
+To put time pressure on the campaign, the cultists summon one more prince each full moon, and when all four are summoned, the final ritual is performed and the world will end.
+The PCs learn about the moon being chained and time running out in dreams their Moon Druid has.

 • Ptolus (1-5, Monte Cook)